FAQ

 Can I do prewedding, graduation or commercial photo shoots at SAKA Museum or around the outdoor area?

-SAKA Museum does not accommodate prewedding, commercial, or personal photo sessions beyond regular visitor photography.
-We kindly ask all guests to respect this policy.
+No. SAKA Museum does not permit prewedding, graduation, or commercial photo shoots — on-site or in any outdoor area.
+We kindly ask all visitors to respect this policy.

 Which languages are museum labels available in?